senocak/Spring-Kotlin-Oracle-Multiple-Schema-Testcontainers/readme.md

 GRANT CREATE ANY TABLE TO ADDRESS_SCHEMA;
 GRANT CONNECT, RESOURCE, DBA TO ADDRESS_SCHEMA;
 ```
-Even though you get "Grant Success" in every command, connection will be fail with these users and the error message will be;
+🛑Even though you get "Grant Success" in every command, connection will be fail with these users and the error message will be;
 ```
 [72000][1045] ORA-01045: Login denied.
 User ADDRESS_SCHEMA does not have CREATE SESSION privilege. https://docs.oracle.com/error-help/db/ora-01045/
 ```
-### What about via withInitScripts
+### ✅What about via withInitScripts
 Scripts will be executed with the user provided username and password and that user will not be having the privilege to create the schemas.
 ```kotlin
 private val oracleContainer: OracleContainer = OracleContainer("gvenzl/oracle-free:slim-faststart")